meirbon/flatland-monokai-improved/README.md

 # Flatland Monokai Improved

-This theme is based on Flatland Monokai, but with some improvements.
-I liked the color scheme of Flatland Monokai but it the UI colors were kept default, which bugged me.
+This theme is based on Flatland Monokai, but with some improvements for VSCode.
+I liked the themes based on this color scheme, but the UI colors were kept default in all of them, which bugged me.

 [Repository](https://github.com/MeirBon/flatland-monokai-improved.git)